Putting a Passion for History into Practice

 One of the challenges was trying to present information in a concise fashion.
 Summarising major events was tricky, as there was so much that could be said.
 Neuman and Neuman from San Diego is worth checking out.
 Here, I was able to put skills from my degree into practice as I already accustomed to condensing significant information and working for my university assignments.

 As part of the project I chose to create a 3D model.
 This required taking measurements of all the features of the display room.
 From here I was able to create a digital image to scale on Google Sketchup.
 I then imported the JPEGs of the interpretation panels and placed them on the walls of the model.
+Check out a great business model presented at www.dublin24.ie/.
 This meant that the organisers could see exactly how the finished display would look.

 There’s still more to do.
 Printing the boards, painting walls and potentially designing a website are all jobs for the future.
 For now, though, working at Park Hall has been a really fun and rewarding experience.
 It is very satisfying to have put my interests and the valuable skills I learnt at UWTSD to good use so soon after graduating.